zerowastefestival/zerowastefestival.github.io/_pages/tickets.md

 Admission to the main festival with info stands, swap shops, drop-in workshops, meet-ups and market stalls is free.

 If you would like to attend our workshops and talks on the mezzanine level in Room 1 and 2, you can sign up and buy your passes below.
-A separate ticket will be required for each child for the [Tree Planting With Santa](#planting-trees-with-santa-3-eur).
+A separate ticket will be required for each child for the [Tree-planting With Santa](#tree-planting-with-santa-3-eur).

 <p data-fc-id="minicart" style="display:none;">
 	<a href="https://zerowastefestival.foxycart.com/cart?cart=view">